code-of-kai/git-foil/README.md

 ### Security Limitations

-⚠️ **Master key stored unencrypted** - The `.git/git_foil/master.key` file is stored as plaintext binary on disk, protected only by filesystem permissions (0600).
-If someone gets filesystem access to your machine, they can read your keys.
+⚠️ **Master key storage** - By default, the `.git/git_foil/master.key` file is stored as plaintext binary on disk, protected only by filesystem permissions (0600).

-⚠️ **No password protection** - Unlike SSH keys with passphrases, the master key has no additional encryption layer.
-Full disk encryption is your only protection against laptop theft.
+✅ **Password protection available** - Use `git-foil init --password` to encrypt your master key with a password (PBKDF2 + AES-256-GCM).
+This provides additional protection against stolen laptop scenarios.
+The encrypted key is stored in `.git/git_foil/master.key.enc` instead.

 ⚠️ **Shared key model** - All team members use the same master key file.
 Can't revoke individual team member access without re-keying the entire repository.

-**Think of it like SSH keys:** They're also unencrypted files protected by filesystem permissions.
-GitFoil's security model assumes you trust your local filesystem and use disk encryption.
+**Security Model:** Without password protection, GitFoil's security model is similar to SSH keys—unencrypted files protected by filesystem permissions.
+With password protection enabled, your master key gains an additional encryption layer, similar to SSH keys with passphrases.
+Full disk encryption is still recommended for comprehensive local security.

 ---